-- Click ►Play Channel from the toolbar at the top of the player. - Click ► in the thumbnail in the upper right corner of the Information page. - Click ►Play Channel next to a channel in the Channels pane.
+- 4. Use one of the following methods to play back the session recording: - Click ► Play Channel from the toolbar at the top of the player. - Click ► in the thumbnail in the upper right corner of the Information page. - Click ► Play Channel next to a channel in the Channels pane.